“The blond hair looked like a beehive atop Verna Hornburg’s head,” begins a story in the Feb. 25, 1981 issue of the Oshkosh Northwestern newspaper.

 Stereotypical hotel-style carpeting leads guests and residents down the first floor wing of rooms, and, in the other direction is the large dining room, containing spates of square, four-person tables, a beverage station with a soda fountain and a black, upright piano.

 On the second floor is Verna’s room.
-It was originally a two-bedroom suite, but at her request, Miravida knocked down one of the walls to expand the room for her.
+It was originally a two-bedroom suite, but at her request, Miravida knocked down one of the walls to expand the room.

 Her room is homely, with a decorative wooden clock placed atop a hanging wall shelf.
-Decorative tapestries cover her living room side tables, and on one of the tables rests a book of crossword puzzles.
+Tapestries cover her living room side tables, and on one of the tables rests a book of crossword puzzles.

 Her living room features a couch, rocking chair and a TV atop a stand on the wall facing the window, where Verna has a birdfeeder.
 Sometimes, midway through a conversation, she’d pause to listen to a bird chirp, quickly identifying the type of bird.